-“Aye yes, Trina.
-Say hello to my friends, won’t you?”
+“Ah yes, Trina.
+Say hello to my friends, won’t you?

 Immediately I see her glaring at me when she noticed how Henry is being so attentive to me.

-“Mia, just arrived at New York and she and Sandy both attend the New York Dance Academy.”
+“Mia and Sandy attend the New York Dance Academy.”

-“Well that is nice ladies, and I wished we had more time to talk but Henry you must come with me now.”
+“Well that is nice, ladies, and I wish we had more time to talk, but Henry must come with me now.”